-The Identity Finder Console organizes endpoints into what are called "tags".
+The Spirion Console organizes endpoints into what are called "tags".
 A tag represents a logical grouping of endpoints, like a university department, for example.
 There are a few different types of tags, and they are described below:

 - Simple - A Simple tag is the most basic type of tag.
 Simple tags can contain endpoints as well as nested tags, much like a folder on your computer can contain sub folders.